Welcome to QSeer!

 Even though the manufacturer wrote an expiration date on the coupon, they did not encode an expiration date into the databar.
 Manufacturers give stores a few months from when the coupon expires to when the retailer must submit the coupon for reimbursement, so the retailer is not harmed if you redeem a coupon a few days past the expiration date.

 Some cashiers may check the expiration date that is written on your coupon.
 When the typed words conflict with the bar codes, confusion may result.
 It is still best policy to follow the expiration date described in English on the coupon.
+Acceptance of coupons is always up to the individual store, and it is best to check your store’s policies regarding coupon expiration dates.

 This coupon says “buy one get one free” but QSeer says “Free Product Coupon” and that I can buy “0” and get one free.
 Could that possibly be right?